discourse/syslogstash/README.md

     than strings, are not supported.
 Also, if you specify a field name also used by syslogstash, the results are explicitly undefined.

-* **`RELAY_SOCKETS`** (optional; default `""`) -- on the off-chance you want
+* **`SYSLOGSTASH_RELAY_SOCKETS`** (optional; default `""`) -- on the off-chance
-  to feed the syslog messages that syslogstash receives to another syslog-compatible consumer (say, an old-school syslogd) you can specify additional filenames to use here.
+  you want to feed the syslog messages that syslogstash receives to another syslog-compatible consumer (say, an old-school syslogd) you can specify additional filenames to use here.
 Multiple socket filenames can be specified by separating each file name with a colon.
 Syslogstash will open each of the specified sockets, if they exist, and write each received message to the socket.
 If the socket does not exist, or the open or write operations fail, syslogstash **will not** retry.

-* **`DROP_REGEX`** (optional) -- Regular expression to run on input, if it matches then the message will be dropped and not passed on
+* **`SYSLOGSTASH_DROP_REGEX`** (optional) -- Regular expression to run on
+  input, if it matches then the message will be dropped and not sent to logstash.
+However, it *will* still be sent to stdout and any relay sockets, if those options are enabled.

 # Contributing